niivue/brain2print/README.md

   - ![settings dialog](Settings.png)

-  - Fill bubbles will remove any cavities.
-This includes large cavities such as the brain's ventricles.
-  - The `Largest cluster only` will only extract a single mesh.
   - You can choose `Smoothing` to make the surfaces less jagged at the expense of computation time.
   - You can choose to `Simplify` to reduce the number of triangles and create smaller files.